HofNature/CryskuraHTTP/README.md

 - FileService: Serves files from `/path/to/file` at the `/Files` endpoint, allowing resumable downloads and file uploads.
 - RedirectService: Redirects requests from `/Redirect` to `https://www.google.com`.
+- PageService 1: Hosts web pages located in `/path/to/html/example.com` and serves them at the root endpoint `/` only when user requests with domain `example.com`.
-- PageService: Serves web pages from `/path/to/html` at the root endpoint `/`.
+- PageService 2: Hosts default web pages located in `/path/to/html/default` and serves them at the root endpoint `/` for all other requests.
 - APIService: Handles API calls at the `/API` endpoint, printing request details and responding with a plain text message.

 And with the following settings: